 My goal now is to write so as to offer insight to others.

 The beautiful thing about helping others is that you don’t have to be an expert.
-No, instead, you only have to be a little further along than the person you’re assisting.30 Days of Positivity
+No, instead, you only have to be a little further along than the person you’re assisting.Speaking Bipolar Positivity Club

 Have you ever been hiking?
 When I was healthier, I loved to hike.